DMWidgets/AHK-imaging-helper-scripts/README.md

 2. Forces group policy update via cmd and runs through client update actions via the configuration manager
 3. Resets and requests machine policy
 4. quick paths to cache window to increase/delete cache
-5. runs joindom executable to add user to computer with provided userID
+5. runs joindom executable to add user to computer with provided userID (this won't work unless you change exe's dir; coded to my needs by default)

 #KIS_desktop_1.3.2 (run as Admin)